Viktor Gyökeres: Arsenal

-2025–26: Debut season
+2025–26: Debut season and Premier League title

 Following pre-season, Arsenal manager Mikel Arteta said that Gyökeres "will be 100% or more" ready for the opening game of the season.
-On 17 August, Gyökeres started in the opening game at Manchester United as Arsenal won 1–0, but he was subbed off in favor of Kai Havertz after just under an hour of play after failing to make much of an impact.
-However, in the following match against newly promoted Leeds United, Gyökeres scored a brace, one of which was a penalty, as Arsenal defeated Leeds 5–0.
-In September, he won the Gerd Müller Trophy, part of the Ballon d'Or Awards show, for scoring the most goals, 63 in total, for both European clubs and national teams, the previous season.

-After his first 10 Arsenal games, Gyökeres had scored 3 goals, all of which came in his first 4 games.
+On 17 August, he started in the opening game at Manchester United as Arsenal won 1–0, but he was subbed off in favor of Kai Havertz after just under an hour of play after failing to make much of an impact.
+However, in the following match against newly promoted Leeds United, he scored a brace, one of which was a penalty, as Arsenal defeated Leeds 5–0.
+In September, Gyökeres won the Gerd Müller Trophy, part of the Ballon d'Or Awards show, for scoring the most goals, 63 in total, for both European clubs and national teams, the previous season.
+After his first 10 Arsenal games, he had scored 3 goals, all of which came in his first 4 games.
 On 21 October, Gyökeres scored two goals in a 4–0 win against Atlético Madrid in the Champions League league stage, opening up his European account for Arsenal and ending the goal drought.
-Arteta later praised Gyökeres.

-In November 2025, Gyökeres suffered a hamstring injury.
+On 1 November, he scored in a 2–0 win against Burnley, but suffered a hamstring injury later on in that game.
+After being sidelined for nearly a month, Gyökeres returned from injury on 30 November, coming on as a substitute against Chelsea.

+In February 2026, Gyökeres was described by the BBC as "one of the Premier League's most in-form players", being the top scorer in the Premier League in the 2026 calendar year.
+In early May 2026, he scored his 20th goal of the season, the first time an Arsenal player had reached that tally in their debut season since Alexis Sánchez in the 2014–15 season, with Arsenal winning the 2025–26 Premier League title a few weeks later.